Erode: Road

+The Tamil Nadu State Transport Corporation has a sub-divisional headquarters at Erode under the Coimbatore division.
+The State Express Transport Corporation and private carriers operate long-distance buses connecting to major cities.
+Erode Central Bus Station, is the major bus terminus in the city.
+A satellite bus station at Solar, was inaugurated in November 2025.

 Rail

-Erode Junction railway station is a major rail junction in Salem division of Southern Railway with a diesel locomotive shed and an electric locomotive shed attached.
-It also serves as a hub for water filling facilities, food provisions and cleaning services for long-distance trains that run via Erode.
+Erode Junction railway station is a major rail-head in the Salem railway division of the Southern Railway zone.
+Diesel and electric locomotive sheds are located adjacent to the station.
+The station also serves as a hub for water filling facilities, food provisions and cleaning services for long-distance trains that run via Erode.
 The following are the lines running from Erode junction: